axgkl/pds/setup/astro/README.md

 ### Clipbaord

-To paste stuff *OUT* of a vi session running on a server, we have set +unnamedplus, i.e. nvim tries X tools to copy into, on y.
+To copy selected stuff *OUT* of a vi session running on a server, we have set +unnamedplus.
+I.e. nvim tries X tools to copy into your clipboard, on y.

 => Currently we expect a forwarded X session (`ssh -XY <host>` or via your `~/.ssh/config`)

-A compromised server might attack your X session.
+> ❗ A compromised server might attack your X session.
 Decide for yourself.
+> `set mouse=n` gives you mouse based selection and copying.

 ---